 - When you leave Alishan, you can either go back to Chiayi or Sun Moon Lake.

-What to bring to Alishan
+What to bring for hiking Alishan trails

 Alishan Forest Recreation Area is in the Yushan Mountain range, where it has an elevation of 2,200+ above sea level.
 The average day time temperature is between 15-25°C during summer and 5-15°C during winter.